/jira-sdlc integrations

 How the Cache Works

-The cache is stored at .sdlc/jira-cache/<PROJECT_KEY>.json and is permanent by default — it does not expire on a timer.
-It is refreshed when --force-refresh is passed or when an operation fails due to stale cached data (e.g., invalid transition IDs or changed field schemas), triggering an automatic rebuild and retry.
+The cache is stored at ~/.sdlc-cache/jira/<sanitizedSiteHost>/<PROJECT_KEY>.json and is permanent by default — it does not expire on a timer. sanitizedSiteHost is the site URL host lowercased with . replaced by _ (e.g., acme.atlassian.netacme_atlassian_net).
+The cache lives outside the working tree so it is never committed, survives repo clones, and supports repos that map to multiple Jira tenants (one subdirectory per site).
+Refreshed when --force-refresh is passed or when an operation fails due to stale cached data (e.g., invalid transition IDs or changed field schemas), triggering an automatic rebuild and retry.

 The cache contains: